microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Then, you can select Bash or PowerShell.
 Select **Bash**.

 You may be prompted to select a storage account.
 If you are, select **Show advanced settings**, and select an existing storage account in **your** existing resource group for the workshop.
 For "File share" select **Create new** and call it **fsID** where ID is your unique ID for the workshop.
-Finally, select **Create**.
+Finally, select **Create Storage**.

 You should now see a view similar to below.

 ![](../graphics/acsbash.png)

 Next, run `az account list` to find the name of the subscription you are using for the workshop.
+The subscripition name is the string next to the field **"name"**.

-Then, run `az account set --subscription 'my-subscription-name'` to set the default subscription for this Azure Cloud Shell session.
+Then, run `az account set --subscription 'my-subscription-name'` (don't include the double-quotes) to set the default subscription for this Azure Cloud Shell session.
 You can confirm this worked by running `az account show`.

 Now that you're set up, you can list your server's firewall settings with the following command: